Profile

 Titles

-25th Okayama Kimono Cultural Ambassador, Kimono Doctor (Certified October 2017)
+25th Okayama Kimono Bunkabito (Okayama Kimono Culture Figure), Kimono Hakase (Kimono Doctor)(certified October 2017)

 Registrations